TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/2-create-folder-structure-and-configuration-files.rst

 The file :file:`ext_icon.gif` contains the icon of the extension.
 For this you can use any graphic stored in GIF format.
 It should not exceed a width of 18 pixels and a height of 16 pixels.
+Or you can use a graphic in PNG format with a width and height of 256 pixels.
 The icon appears in the extension manager and in the extension repository (TER).

 After the basic structure was constructed, the extension can already